-The Council of the Humanities oversees the Ferris Professorship of Journalism, the Harold W. McGraw Jr. Seminar in Writing and Publishing, and the Robbins Seminar in Writing, under whose auspices distinguished journalists and nonfiction writers teach undergraduate seminars each year.
+The Council of the Humanities oversees the Ferris Professorship in Journalism, the Harold W. McGraw Jr. Seminar in Writing and Publishing, and the Robbins Seminar in Writing, under whose auspices distinguished journalists and nonfiction writers teach undergraduate seminars each year.
 The council also sponsors interdisciplinary courses under the aegis of the Program in Humanistic Studies.
-For information about these HUM and JRN courses, see the description under the Program in Humanistic Studies.

 Committee for the Fund for Irish Studies.
 The Fund for Irish Studies affords all Princeton students, and the community at large, a wider and deeper sense of the languages, literatures, drama, visual arts, history, politics, and economics not only of Ireland but of "Ireland in the world."
 The mission is twofold: to rationalize and expand existing courses taught by current members of the faculty, and to offer a series of public lectures, literary readings, conferences, exhibitions, screenings, and theatrical performances.

-Advisory Committee for the Fund for Irish Studies: Michael Cadden, Theater, Lewis Center for the Arts; Linda Colley, History; Maria DiBattista, English and Comparative Literature; Eric S. Gregory, Religion and Council of the Humanities; Philip Pettit, Politics and University Center for Human Values; R. Sean Wilentz, History; Clair Wills, English, chair.
+Advisory Committee for the Fund for Irish Studies: Michael Cadden, Theater, Lewis Center for the Arts; Linda Colley, History; Maria DiBattista, English and Comparative Literature; Eric S. Gregory, Religion and Council of the Humanities; Fintan O'Toole, Theater, acting chair; Philip Pettit, Politics and University Center for Human Values; and R. Sean Wilentz, History.